Faculty & Staff

 Matthew Hanlon received his bachelor’s in genetics and psychology from Rutgers University in New Brunswick, NJ.
 He then went on to complete his master’s degree in epidemiology at Boston University in 2010.
 After a few years working in health science research Matt transitioned to teaching science, starting at Salem Academy for the 2016-2017 school year.

-Ms. Kittle was born and raised in Upstate New York, in the Thousand Islands.
+Mrs. Hoag (Kittle) was born and raised in Upstate New York, in the Thousand Islands.
 She attended Hobart and William Smith Colleges where she received a Bachelor of Arts degree in Dance and her New York State Teaching Certification in Elementary and Special Education grades 1-6.
-Immediately after graduation, Ms. Kittle moved to New Hampshire where she received a Masters of Education in Curriculum & Instruction from Southern New Hampshire University, while also teaching special education in Hooksett, NH.
+Immediately after graduation, Mrs. Hoag moved to New Hampshire where she received a Masters of Education in Curriculum & Instruction from Southern New Hampshire University, while also teaching special education in Hooksett, NH.
 She is a big sports fan and lifelong fan of the New York Yankees, New York Giants and most importantly, the Montreal Canadiens.
-Ms. Kittle is thrilled to be joining the Salem Academy staff and community!
+Mrs. Hoag is thrilled to be a part of the Salem Academy staff and community!

-Carli Kusiolek is in her fifth year of teaching at Salem Academy Charter School.
-Mrs. Kusiolek began teaching at Salem Academy as a first year Corps Member in the 2011 Teach for America Greater Boston Corps.
-She recently completed a teaching policy fellowship through Teach Plus, a non-profit organization dedicated to creating opportunities for teachers to become leaders in their field and affecting change at the policy level.
-The focus of Mrs. Kusiolek’s fellowship work was on improving teacher preparation and supporting teachers on implementation of the common core and transitioning to next generation assessments.
+Carli Kusiolek is in her eighth year of teaching at Salem Academy Charter School.
+Mrs. Kusiolek began teaching at Salem Academy as a first-year Corps Member in the 2011 Teach for America Greater Boston Corps.
 Mrs. Kusiolek earned her Masters degree in Curriculum Development and Teaching at Boston University’s School of Education in 2013.
 She was born and raised in Baltimore, Maryland where she earned her Bachelors of Science at Towson University.
+This year, Mrs. Kusiolek works with both 7th and 8th-grade students in the math classroom and in learning centers, as well as acting as the Special Education Curriculum Team leader and Special Education Assistant coordinator.

 Ms. Lassen was born in Gloucester, MA and attended the University of Rhode Island (Go Rhody!) for her undergraduate degree.
 She received a Bachelor of Science in Human Development and Family Studies with a Psychology minor.
-After several years in corporate recruiting Ms. Lassen decided to pursue her passion for education and received a Masters of Education from Salem State University.
+After several years in corporate recruiting, Ms. Lassen decided to pursue her passion for education and received a Masters of Education from Salem State University.
 Ms. Lassen is certified in middle and high school guidance counseling as well as K-12 health education.
-Currently Ms. Lassen lives in Beverly with her husband Wes, their daughter Natalie, and their dog Georgia and brand new baby boy.
-This is her third year at Salem Academy and is enthusiastic about helping her students achieve their college goals.
+Currently, Ms. Lassen lives in Beverly with her husband Wes, their daughter Natalie, son Wesley and dog Georgia.
+This is her ninth year at Salem Academy and is enthusiastic about helping her students achieve their college goals.

 Born in Gloucester, MA and raised in Rockport, MA.
 Attended Endicott College where he received a Bachelor of Science in Physical Education and was a four year soccer player.
 Later returned to Endicott as an Assistant Coach to the Men’s Soccer team and to also achieve my Master of Education in Athletic Administration.
 A huge Boston sports fan!
 Excited to have the opportunity to coach and teach at SACS!